jrisse29041408/PneumoNet/README.md

 ## About
 > The objective of this project was to use Convolution Neural Networks to diagnose chest x-rays.
 Transfer learning was used to train the model.
 The base model was MobileNet that was pre-trained on the imagenet dataset.
+I used a software engineering approach because of obstacles that I faced with the servers and memory issues when dealing with notebooks.
+But there is an advantage to that it comes to time to implement the model to an application or product.

 > Why I chose MobileNet pre-trained model?
->> Since the access to GPUs is not affordable for a student I couldn't train with a model that requires a substantial amount of computing power.
+> Since the access to GPUs is not affordable for a student I couldn't train with a model that requires a substantial amount of computing power.
 So I had to MobileNet because the model was optimized to be used with mobile applications.

 ### MobileNet
 > MobileNet uses depth-wise separable convolutions.
 Such convolutions reduces the number of times multiplication computation is performed.
 The CNN was made for mobile and embedded computer vision applications.
 Cornell wrote a paper on the <a href="https://arxiv.org/abs/1704.04861">MobileNet</a>.

-> imagenet
+> <strong>imagenet</strong>
->> imagenet is a dataset that all of the pre-trained models use to train their models.
+> imagenet is a dataset that all of the pre-trained models use to train their models.
 The dataset contains over 14 million images with 1000 different classes.
 To learn more about the imagenet dataset to go to <a href="http://image-net.org/about-overview">here</a>.

 ### Data